xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/innerfiledatamodel/$constructor$.md

-Constructs a new instance of the `InnerFileDataModel` class
+Constructs a new inner file reference data model from XML.

 ## Signature